 Depending on what you prefer to pay

-Before we go on, the most important thing to note is that there are two types of New York Pass: by number of days, and by number of attractions.
+Before we go any further, the most important thing to note is that there are two types of New York Passes: by number of days, and by number of attractions.

 Depending on the type of traveller you are